jasp-stats/jasp-desktop/Docs/user-guide/index.md

  - Ubuntu Trusty (14.04 LTS)
  - Arch Linux

+The current JASP beta (0.7.5) is available for Ubuntu Wily

 #### Ubuntu

-JASP for Vivid and Trusty are available from Jonathon's *Personal Package Archive* (PPA).
+JASP for Vivid, Trusty and Wily are available from Jonathon's *Personal Package Archive* (PPA).
 Once the PPA is added to your system, you will be able to install JASP, and JASP will be automatically kept up-to-date by Ubuntu.

 The PPA and JASP can be installed by issuing the following commands at the terminal: